 - Report “low hanging fruit” issues associated with UI, such as labels, verbiage, or UI layout, in TFS (or Jira as alternative), which becomes assigned to engineering team.
 Bug’s list.

 - Get the analytical data confirming the findings.
-Data is available through Adobe Analytics (Omniture) and Salesforce database. [sample Adobe Analytics screenshot]
+Data is available through Adobe Analytics (Omniture) and Salesforce database. (see the sample Adobe Analytics screenshot in Deliverables section below)

 - Deliver reports to the product owner, and have a review meeting with wider audience if needed.
 Stakeholders may represent functional, sales, marketing, and internal teams.

 - Color coded, annotated task flows with pain points in Sketch.
 First versions had severity ratings for each pain points: High, Medium, or Low.

 As we had more iterations down the road, and some issues were fixed, the ratings were converted to three categories: not yet addressed, development is in progress, and done/fixed.